Catalonia's bid for independence from Spain explained

 The 2008 financial crash and Spanish public spending cuts fuelled local resentment and separatism.

-Following a symbolic referendum in November 2014, outlawed by Spain, separatists won the 2015 regional election and went on to win a full referendum on 1 October 2017, which was also banned and boycotted by supporters of the union.
+Following a symbolic referendum in November 2014, outlawed by Spain, separatists won the 2015 regional election.

 The sight of Spanish national police beating voters, and politicians being jailed, revived disturbing memories, for some, of the Franco dictatorship.

 In a febrile atmosphere the separatist majority in the Catalan parliament declared independence on 27 October.

 Using the Article 155 emergency powers, Madrid dissolved parliament, sacked its leaders and called a snap election for 21 December.